The Doll Episode

 - There's also "The Collection", which actually makes the dolls sympathetic and the little girl incredibly creepy.

 - Seinfeld had a rare comedic Doll Episode (though, still kinda creepy).
 In one episode George Costanza finds out Susan has a rather large doll collection, and her favorite doll happens to look exactly like his mother.
+Susan is the only one who can't see the resemblance and dismisses all of George's claims, telling him he's being ridiculous.
 Hilarity Ensues as for the rest of the episode whenever the doll is around George hears the nagging voice of his mother in his head and starts to believe the doll is speaking to him.

 - At the end of the episode, his father sees the doll and also imagines it speaking to him.
 He briefly argues with it as if it were his actual wife, then he pulls its head off.